 Address: 624 South La Brea Ave, Los Angeles, CA 90036, USA

 I’ve come to know about this restaurant as early as 2015, but again, still haven’t been.
 (The list of things to do in LA simply never ends!)
 The food is supposedly heavenly and their décor is on point.
-Half of dining is about the restaurant’s ambiance.
-I can see why Republique is so well-liked!
+Half of dining is about a restaurant’s ambiance and I can see why Republique is so well-liked!

 28. The Rosy Oyster @ Hollywood Roosevelt Hotel